willthames/ansible-testing/README.md

 ```

 Note that this is README-Driven development - some or all of the following may not be
-implemented (currently only check_tcp is implemented!)
+implemented (currently only check_tcp and check_process are implemented)

 ```
 name: http is installed